 This is the home of the original elephant-back safari.
 The focus at Abu Camp is on interacting with the camp’s herd of 7 habituated elephants.
 The camp itself consists of six beautiful tents raised on teak decking and overlooking a lagoon.
 The staff and service are excellent.
 The opportunity to interact so intimately with elephants combined with the level of luxury the camp offers make it an experience you cannot have anywhere else.

-5. Mara Plains Camp - Masai Mara, Kenya
+5. Mara Plains Camp - Maasai Mara, Kenya

 Mnemba Island Lodge is set on a private island off Zanzibar with just ten en suite banda cottages, bordered on three sides by tropical beach forest and overlooking the beach and coral reef.
 Mnemba Island offers the ultimate in barefoot luxury with simplicity, privacy, service, and fabulous white sand beach on the famous Mnemba Atoll.
 Relax and enjoy some of the best diving and snorkeling in the world.